 He is the Light of God that came from God.

 In this verse, Rumi approaches the mystery surrounding Christ’s identity by asking questions.
-By saying, “who came from God,” Rumi suggests Christ is originally a divine being from the spiritual spheres (i.e., “from God”) that has come to Earth.
-Rumi also draws attention to the fact that this divine being once lived among human beings (i.e., “entered the circle of human beings”).
-We can clearly see Rumi had no doubts about the true identity of Christ and the place he originally came from.
+Then, by saying “who came from God”, Rumi elucidates Christ is originally a divine being from the spiritual spheres and that He has come to Earth from the divine-Spiritual World (“from God”).
+Rumi also draws attention to the fact that ‘this divine-Being’ had once lived among human beings (“entered the circle of human beings”).
+We can clearly see Rumi had no doubts about the true identity of Christ and the place He originally came from.

-In the next verse, Rumi draws attention to the extraordinary quality and capability of this divine being by saying, “He is capable of reviving the dead and opening the eyes of anyone born blind.”
-(Needless to say, Rumi attributes these miracles to Jesus Christ (the “Divine Healer”).)
-Rumi also indicates that more endeavor is necessary to progress spiritually and be worthy of receiving such blessings from this divine healer.
+In the next verse, Rumi draws attention to the extraordinary quality and capability of this ‘divine Being’ (reflected in His miracles) by saying, “He is capable of reviving the dead and opens the eyes of anyone born blind.”
+Rumi also indicates, more endeavour is necessary to be able to progress spiritually and be worthy of receiving such blessings from this ‘divine-Healer’.

 Dear friends, make more progress and more effort,